gfeiden/PHYS-3210/Week 07/README.md

 as shown in Figure 6.1 (in your book).

 Your tasks are to:
+ 1. Write down the relevant equations for static equilibrium (see your book for guidance).
- 1. Come up with a first guess for each of the unknown parameters in the problem (tensions &amp; angles).
+ 2. Come up with a first guess for each of the unknown parameters in the problem (tensions &amp; angles).
 Discuss with your neighbor and your professor how you came up with your initial guess.
- 2. Find the angles assumed by the strings and the tensions exerted by the strings.
+ 3. Find the angles assumed by the strings and the tensions exerted by the strings.
- 3. Discuss whether your solution is physically reasonable.
+ 4. Discuss whether your solution is physically reasonable.
 For example, check that the tensions are positive and that the inferred angles correspond to a realistic geometry (i.e., make a sketch).
 Compare the string tensions to the weights.
 Do they appear to be reasonable?
- 4. See at what point your initial guess for the string angles is so bad that the computer cannot find a physical solution.
+ 5. See at what point your initial guess for the string angles is so bad that the computer cannot find a physical solution.
- 5. Change the weights and string lengths.
+ 6. Change the weights and string lengths.
 Test whether you are able to find a solution.
 Make a few plots to explore the dependency between different variables.
 Were there any surprising dependencies that you uncovered?
 Explain why or why not.
- 6. _**Challenge**_ Solve the same problem, but with three masses and 4 lengths of string.
+ 7. _**Challenge**_ Solve the same problem, but with three masses and 4 lengths of string.